gustavogx/easy6502/index.md

 <h2 id='snake'>Creating a game</h2>

-Now, let's put all this knowledge to good use, and make a game!
+Now, let's put all this knowledge to good use and make a game!
 We're going to be making a really simple version of the classic game 'Snake'.

 Even though this will be a simple version, the code will be substantially larger